Niveusgh/World_Palm_Oil_Data/README.md

  1. The top 10 palm oil production country
  2. The major palm production country
+ 3. Global deforastation trend over the years
- 3. The trend of gloal palm oil production through the world
+ 4. The trend of gloal palm oil production through the world

 ## Source